Poltanek/database-management-analysis/README.md

 To design, implement, test and demonstrate elements of relational database applications – as well as provide evidence for data analysis

 ## Installation
+- Must have Oracle APEX
+- Download the Schema File

 ## Screenshots
 A list of annual salary of each employee who does not earn commission, in surname alphabetical order: